 WHY FILE NAMES ARE IMPORTANT:

 File names will later become the Titles when we upload the winning images to the NPPNW web site.
-Your help in following these guidelines is greatly appreciated by the person who readies your images for projection and for uploading to the website afterwards.
-It will also expedite the process of posting the winning images on the NPPNW website shortly after the meeting.
-Please do your best to make the job easier!
+Your help in following these sizing and naming guidelines is greatly appreciated by the volunteers who ready your images for projection and for uploading to the website afterwards.
+Please do your best to make their jobs easier!

 The print registration desk will open at 8:30 a.m. on the day of the meeting.
 No prints will be accepted after 9:45 a.m.